-- Members of the Senior Leadership Team at Highclare; - Heads of School, teaching staff and School Council groups; - Form teachers, Tutors and pupils in their form groups and tutor groups; - Pastoral House teams. - The Head and the Board of Governors.
+- Members of the Senior Leadership Team - Senior Leaders, Key Stage Coordinators, teaching staff and School Council groups; - Form teachers, tutors and pupils in their class and tutor groups; - The Head, the DSL and the Board of Governors.

-The results of these meetings is to feed back information about friendship patterns, particular incidents, any pupil who seems to be isolated, any growing 'power base' and any known conflict between a member of staff and a pupil, or between pupils so that strategies can be developed to prevent bullying incidents occurring.
+The results of these meetings is to feed back information about friendship patterns, particular incidents, any pupil who seems to be isolated, any growing 'power base' or between pupils so that strategies can be developed to prevent bullying incidents occurring.
 Content of these meetings will be recorded and reviewed regularly by the SLT.